jihyungy/academic-kickstart/content/authors/sun/_index.md

 ---
 # Display name
-name: Jihyung Yoo
+name: Jaehoon Sun

 # Username (this should match the folder name)
 authors:
-- admin
+- sun

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Professor of Automotive Engineering
+role: PhD candidate

 # Organizations/Affiliations
 organizations: